Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 The code was included as a method of the Point class.
 It uses the Pythagorean theorem to compute the distance from the current point to another point provided as an argument.
 Overall: This method is well done and readable.
 Rating: Good.

 ### Example 3.4 prompt: A word is said to be abecedarian if the letters in the word appear in alphabetical order.
-For example, the following are all six-letter English abecedarian words abdest, acknow, acorsy, adempt, adipsy, agnosy, befist, behint, beknow, bijoux, biopsy, cestuy, chintz, deflux, dehors, dehort, deinos, diluvy, dimpsy .Write a Java method that takes a word and returns whether the word is abecedarian .Take input from user.
+For example, the following are all six-letter English abecedarian words abdest, acknow, acorsy, adempt, adipsy, agnosy, befist, behint, beknow, bijoux, biopsy, cestuy, chintz, deflux, dehors, dehort, deinos, diluvy, dimpsy .Write a Java method that takes a word and returns whether the word is abecedarian .Take input from user.[1]

 ### Generated Code:
 ```